Estate planning is a task that we tend to avoid, but it needs our focus. This checklist can help ensure you don’t miss any key steps.

 While every estate is different, it’s helpful to have a step-by-step guide to take you through what can often be a confusing planning process.
 Following a guide can help ensure you do things in the right order and don’t forget any important parts.

 Don't let procrastination be an enemy.
 If you haven't already created an estate plan, consider starting now.
 If you have an estate plan but it's been a while since you last looked at it, remember that a lot can change over the years, both in your own life circumstances and due to evolving laws and regulations.
 Put aside a few hours and start working through the process to determine what’s most important to you as you make your estate plan.
-Use these 5 tips from Amy Motylewski, senior specialist of retirement and 529 products for TD Ameritrade, to help walk you through the estate planning process.
+Use these 5 tips to help walk you through the estate planning process.

 If you have questions along the way, mark them down and consider reaching out to an attorney or tax advisor who can offer more help.

 If an item is important to you and you want to ensure it’s passed down correctly, include it in your list and indicate which recipients should get which assets.
 Some of these items may include: